sourcegraph/careers/job-descriptions/software-engineer-security.md

 # Software Engineer - Security

-We are looking for an engineer who specializes in security to help us proactively secure our product.
-This includes the security of Sourcegraph Cloud as well as making it easy for our customers to secure their own private Sourcegraph instances that they deploy on-premise.
-You will be one of the first security hires at Sourcegraph and will have the opportunity to build a world-class security culture and team from the ground up.
+We are looking for an engineer who is passionate about security, and wants to proactively secure our product and our customers.
+You will help our customers secure their on-premise versions of Sourcegraph, and contribute to the security of our product and Sourcegraph cloud.
+You will be one of the early security hires at Sourcegraph, helping to build a world-class security team, where everyone contributes, from writing code to running vulnerability scans.

 ## Responsibilities

 - Identify what our security needs are and develop a roadmap to improve and ensure the security of our product.
 - Execute on that roadmap through a mix of directly contributing to our codebase (i.e., Go, TypeScript, Kubernetes, Docker, Google Cloud Platform), and helping other engineers on our team make the necessary changes.
-You should expect that at least 75% of your effort will be direct contributions to start.
 - Promptly respond to and address security issues reported to us by third parties.
+- Increasing our security posture by running traditional security tools such as vulnerability scanners and SAST and DAST tools.
 - Create a culture of security at Sourcegraph that empowers all of our engineers to write secure code.

 ## Qualifications

+- Experience identifying and remediating the full life cycle of vulnerabilities, both through external packages and in code.
-- Broad knowledge of possible attack vectors for on-premise and cloud applications, like Sourcegraph, and an understanding of how to eliminate and/or mitigate those security risks.
-This knowledge generally comes from having many years of experience in the domain of security.
+- Broad knowledge of attack vectors and threat actors for the life cycle of on-premise and cloud applications, including triage, remediation, and continuous improvement.
+- Ability to understand, debug, and write Go and TypeScript to fix security issues.
+- Ability to secure cloud applications that use our tech stack: Kubernetes, Docker, Google Cloud Platform.
 - Ability to define, plan, and prioritize security work that needs to be done (and then go do that work).
-- Ability to understand, debug, and write Go and TypeScript to fix security issues.
-- Ability to secure cloud applications that use our tech stack: Kuberentes, Docker, Google Cloud Platform.
 - Ability to communicate clearly and empathetically, especially in writing and documentation.

 ## Nice-to-haves

-- Experience leading security teams (as a people manager or as a technical leader).
 - Published blog posts and/or tech talks about your work.
 - Experience working on high-performing teams, preferably tech startups.
+- Experience improving the security posture of a small team, and helping that team carry the baton themselves.
+- Experience working in an ops environment.

 ## Learn more about us